OscarPellicer/marp_template/template_slides.md

 ![bg right:40% brightness:0.6](imgs/example1.jpeg)

-This slide shows a background image positioned to the right with 40% width using `bg right:40%` and a brightness of 0.6: `bg right:40% brightness:0.6`
+This slide shows a background image positioned to the right with 40% width and a brightness of 0.6: `bg right:40% brightness:0.6`

 ---